Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Methodology

-The non-interaction terms contain $P+P(L_s+\sum_{m=1}^M L_{t,m})$ basis functions and the interaction terms contain $P(\sum_{m=1}^M L_sL_{t,m})$ basis functions.
-The latter can be very large.
-For example, in Section \ref{sec_app1}, we apply our model to a crime data with sample size $N=279,360$ considering $P=5, M=2, L_s=35, L_{t,1}=47, L_{t,2}=23$.
-The resulting numbers of basis functions are 530 in the non-interaction terms and 12,250 in the interaction term.
-The latter is considerably larger than typical GAMs considering at most thousands of basis functions.
-In addition, the number of hyperparameters (i.e., $\tau_{s,p}^2, \tau_{t,p,m}^2, \tau_{st,p,m}^2$, $\alpha_{s,p}, \alpha_{t,p,m}, \alpha_{st,p,m}$ where $p \in \{1,\ldots, P\}$ and $m \in \{1,\ldots, M\}$) in our model equals $2P(1+2M)$ that is considerably larger than conventional GAMs and STVC models.
-For instance, GTWR considers only 2 hyperparameters including spatial and temporal bandwidths.
-Without a scalable estimation algorithm, our model will be disappointingly slow.
+The main terms (Eq. \ref{eq_bmain}) contain $P(L+\sum_{q=1}^Q L_q)$ basis functions, and the interaction terms (Eq. \ref{eq_bint}) contain $PL\sum_{q=1}^Q L_q$ basis functions.
+The latter can be quite large.
+For example, in Section \ref{sec_app1}, we apply our model to a crime analysis assuming $P=5, M=2, L=35, L_1=47$, and $L_2=23$.
+The resulting numbers of basis functions are 530 for the main and 12,250 for the interaction terms.
+The latter is considerably larger than typical settings of GAMs, assuming at most thousands of basis functions.
+In addition, the number of the variance parameters (i.e., $\tau_{p,q}^2, \tau_{p,q(st)}^2$, $\alpha_{p,q}, \alpha_{p,q(st)}$) in our model equals $2P(1+2Q)$, which is considerably larger than conventional GAMs and STVC models.
+For instance, GTWR considers only two hyper-parameters representing spatial and temporal bandwidths.
+The estimation can be computationally intractable.

+To lighten the computational cost, we select $K_0$ main terms from Eq. (\ref{eq_bmain}) and $K$ interaction terms from Eq. (\ref{eq_bint}).
+The model with the selected terms is expressed as follows: